Top

 Warrant needed for GPS tracking - SCOTUS rules in United States v.
 Jones

 Jones, a Washington night-club owner, had been charged with, and convicted of, drug conspiracy.
-His appealed the conviction to the Court of Appeals.
+He appealed the conviction to the Court of Appeals.
 The Court of Appeals overturned the conviction.

 If you have questions regarding warrants, searches or drug cases, contact Gregory A. Miller, a Fort Wayne Criminal Defense Lawyer at (260) 833-7249.